Pylons/pyramid/docs/tutorials/lxmlgraph/background.rst

 Next up, I need to provide views for the elements in the model.
-I could, for example, use ZPT and manipulate the XML data using Python expressions against the lxml API.
+I could, for example, use ZPT and manipulate the XML data using Python expressions against the :term:`lxml` API.
 Or, I could use XSLT.

 For the latter, I could register a different XSLT for every "view" on every interface.
 Or, I could write one big XSLT, and let its template